Customshouse of Angra do Heroísmo: Architecture

 The building is situated in the urban context of the city of Angra, addorsed in the north by other buildings.
 It was erected on the southern limit of the urbanized block of the historical centre, in the oldest part of the city, limited by roads, the Patio da Alfândega and the city gates.
 The Pátio da Alfândega is a square of Portuguese pavement stone (in alternating patterns) with bunks, oriented towards the port and bay of Angra.
 Immediately nearby (to the east) is the Church of the Misericórdia of Angra and building of the detachment of the GNR Guarada Nacional Republicana Fiscal Brigade.

 The building includes a rectangular plan, with simple volumes and homogeneous covering in tile.
-The two-story facade is plastered and painted in white, covered by masonry foundation with pilaster-ed corners (with the those to the bay convex) and finished in entablature surmounted by full parapet, capped in stone.
+The two-story facade is plastered and painted in white, covered by masonry foundation with pilaster-ed corners (with those to the bay convex) and finished in entablature surmounted by full parapet, capped in stone.
 Above the building facades are two cornices capped by granite.
 The eastern facade includes rounded portal flanked by rectangular windows, while the second floor is complemented by a door-window and veranda flanked by similar windows.
 This facade, which is the principal entrance to the building includes masts for flags, while the cornices are broken above by an oval-like, painted coat-of-arms.
 Between the second-floor veranda and coat-of-arms is a basalt sculpted-stone with "1853" date.
 The longer, southern facade includes a series of windows on the first and second floors, but with a small veranda window-door on the central part of the second floor.
 This central feature is complemented by a larger window on the first floor, directly below the veranda.